bartosz-zelek/opendns-categories-block-sheduler/README.md

 <br>
 --- ENG ---

-<p>A program let you block und unblock specific pages categories about specific hours everyday.
+<p>A program let you block und unblock specific pages categories at specific hours everyday.
 You can insert a code on e.g. Heroku.com (time on Heroku server can be different than yours) where changes will be insert.
 There is used Selenium module.</p>

 <p>Download and install the Heroku CLI and GIT.</p>